FIRST VST COCKER SPANIEL

 Ch CT Wildwest Power Play NA AXJ XF – Owner/Handler Jean-Maria L Higginbotham

 Variable surface tracking tests require the dog to follow human scent while adapting to changing scenting conditions.

-The dog must track on at least 3 different surfaces including 2 which are devoid of vegetation, such as asphalt, concrete, gravel, sand or mulch.
+The dog must track on at least three different surfaces, including two which are devoid of vegetation, such as asphalt, concrete, gravel, sand or mulch.
 The scent of the track is between 3 hours and 5 hours old.
-The dog must find 4 articles (one leather, one plastic, one metal and one fabric).
-The track must include at least 4 turns with one turn being a 90 degree turn on an area devoid of vegetation for 30 yards on either side of the turn.
+The dog must find four articles (one leather, one plastic, one metal and one fabric).
+The track must include at least four turns with one turn being a 90 degree turn on an area devoid of vegetation for 30 yards on either side of the turn.